-Over the years, I’ve tasted a lot of vegan chorizo.
+Over the years, I’ve tasted a lot of plant based chorizo.
 Some good, some very good.
-With warm thoughts of homemade vegan chorizo, I set out to create a tasty, grillable beet chorizo burger recipe that’s perfect for summer.
+With warm thoughts of homemade vegan chorizo, I set out to create a tasty, grillable beet burger recipe that’s perfect for summer.
 There are no beans, no soy, no gluten and no dairy.
 It makes 3 large burgers or 4 medium burgers.
 It’s easy to cook on the grill or baked in the oven.
-And best of all, they’re pretty awesome tasting walnut and beet burgers!
+And best of all, they’re pretty awesome tasting!

 - ・Sherry vinegar works very well with the beets and walnuts.
 It adds some sweetness and caramel notes.
 No sherry vinegar?
 Try apple cider vinegar or red wine vinegar.
 It won’t be exactly the same, but it should still be pretty good.

 - ・I like to top this recipe for vegan beet chorizo burgers with an easy cilantro coleslaw.
 To make it, simply mix a little vegan mayo (2-3 Tbsp) with lime juice (1Tbsp), onion powder (1/4 tsp), garlic powder (1/4 tsp), fresh cilantro (1/3 cup) and salt (to taste).
 And then, mix in 2 cups prepackaged tri-color coleslaw.
 It adds a little crunch, but really, you can top this beet burger with whatever you enjoy!

 - ・Have leftover beet burgers?
 Crumble the vegan beet chorizo and use it as a pizza topping, a nacho topping, as taco filling, in a tofu quiche, on fried potatoes or as a baked potato topping.
 Get creative!

 Beet Chorizo Burgers